The time has finally come.

 Paper, rattan and steel.
 This is all what the RÅDVIKEN armchair is made of.
 The organic shape of the seat, its contrast with thin yet well-grounded legs and an interesting mix of textures all contribute to the beauty of this chair, that could fit both in super modern and in more organic interiors.
 Best yet if paired with a cotton and linen blanket, to enjoy the last bits of summer outdoors.
 And to complete a cozy nook in perfect sustainable-living style, a LED solar-powered lantern would be the perfect addition.

-On this note, solar-powered light was another interesting topic announced at the latest Democratic Design Days, with a promising collaboration with Little Sun.
+On this note, solar-powered light was another interesting topic announced at the latest Democratic Design Days, with a promising collaboration with Little Sun (opened in a new window/tab).

 On my personal list of favourites is SKUGGIS, a bamboo hook that would be perfect to store blankets while leaving them exposed.